This post contains affiliate links. Read the full disclosure here.

 If you’re interesting in a taking a boat trip, try out Action Outdoors.
 They offer “educational encounters with the sea,” taking passengers out into the Gulf of Mexico and teaching them about sea life.
 They also offer dolphin tours, sunset cruises, private charters, and fishing trips.

-They can also take you on a lighthouse tour to Sand Island Lighthouse, which has a fascinating history (spoiler alert: hurricanes and missing lighthouse keepers!).
-Rates for tours vary, but standard tours are $35 for adults and $25 for kids.
+Action Outdoors can also take you on a lighthouse tour to Sand Island Lighthouse, which has a fascinating history (spoiler alert: hurricanes and missing lighthouse keepers!).

-If you’re interested in fishing, you can also charter a fishing boat in Dauphin Island.
+If you’re interested in fishing, you can charter a fishing boat in Dauphin Island.
 The Dauphin Island Marina has a fleet of boats available for charter for either deep sea fishing or in-shore/bay fishing.
+You can also see a lot of the boat charter options here.

 Dauphin Island has miles of bike trails you can use to cycle across the island.
 You can bring your own bike or rent one from one of the many rental options on the island.